 (2) Impact on any national estate referred to in section 3(2) of the National Heritage Resources Act.
 (Provide the results of investigation, assessment, and evaluation of the impact of the mining, bulk sampling or alluvial diamond prospecting on any national estate referred to in section 3(2) of the National Heritage Resources Act, 1999 (Act No 25 of 1999) with the exception of the national estate contemplated in section 3(2)(i)(vi) and (vii) of the Act, attach the investigation report as Appendix 2.19.2 and confirm that the applicable mitigation is reflected in 2.5.3; 2.11.6 and 2.12 herein).

-A Heritage Impact Assessment Report will be conducted by a qualified specialist and will be included in the FBAR report.
+A Heritage Impact Assessment Report was conducted by a qualified specialist and was included in the FBAR report.
+The Conclusions and recommendations is included below.